-Update Table 3.6-1 included in Section 3.6, Botanical and Wildlife Resources of the PAD, based on CALVEG vegetation alliances identified as part of the TERR 1 - Botanical Resources TSP and cross referenced with CWHR System wildlife habitats, using the CALVEG-CWHR Crosswalk (Forest Service 2014).
-This crosswalk was developed by the Forest Service and the CDFW as a way to determine which wildlife habitats are likely to be present based on existing vegetation alliances and forest structural characteristics.
+- Update Table 3.6-1 included in Section 3.6, Botanical and Wildlife Resources of the PAD, based on CALVEG vegetation alliances identified as part of the TERR 1 - Botanical Resources TSP and cross referenced with CWHR System wildlife habitats, using the CALVEG-CWHR Crosswalk (Forest Service 2014).
+This crosswalk was developed by the Forest Service and the CDFW as a way to determine which wildlife habitats are likely to be present based on existing vegetation alliances and forest structural characteristics. - Develop an updated Geographic Information System (GIS) map of wildlife habitats within the study area and overlay information on Project facilities. - Identify and map known occurrences of special-status wildlife species within 0.25 mile of Project facilities based on agency consultation and a review of existing information.
+Preliminary information is presented in Section 3.6, Botanical and Wildlife Resources of the PAD.

-- Develop an updated Geographic Information System (GIS) map of wildlife habitats within the study area and overlay information on Project facilities. - Identify and map known occurrences of special-status wildlife species within 0.25 mile of Project facilities based on agency consultation and a review of existing information.
-Preliminary information is presented in Section 3.6, Botanical and Wildlife Resources of the PAD. - Identify special-status wildlife species potentially occurring within CWHR designations based on A Guide to Wildlife Habitats of California (Mayer and Laudenslayer 1988).
-Preliminary information is presented Section 3.6, Botanical and Wildlife Resources of the PAD. - Conduct wildlife reconnaissance surveys to characterize wildlife use. - Surveys will be conducted during the avian nesting season (March June) to allow for identification of nests within the study area. - Survey methods will include both zigzag and linear transects depending on the survey area and terrain.
-Zigzag transects cover more ground and work well in larger habitat areas (e.g., mixed conifer forest) while linear transects work well in narrow habitats (e.g., riparian). - Species will be recorded as present if they are observed, species-specific vocalizations are heard, or if diagnostic field signs are found (e.g., scat, tracks, pellets). - Wildlife taxonomy will be based on California's Wildlife, Volumes I, II, and III (Zeiner et al. 1988-1990). - For each special-status species observed, a California Native Species Field Survey Form field survey form will be completed and submitted to the California Natural Diversity Database (CNDDB). - Provide an electronic database (Excel spreadsheet) of special-status wildlife observed to resource agencies and interested stakeholders. - Record incidental observations of any special-status species during all field surveys completed in support of the relicensing of the Kern River No. 1 Hydroelectric Project.
+- Identify special-status wildlife species potentially occurring within CWHR designations based on A Guide to Wildlife Habitats of California (Mayer and Laudenslayer 1988).
+Preliminary information is presented Section 3.6, Botanical and Wildlife Resources of the PAD. - Conduct wildlife reconnaissance surveys to characterize wildlife use. - Surveys will be conducted during the avian nesting season (March June) to allow for identification of nests within the study area. - Surveys will be conducted in the period between sunrise and sunset and will not be conducted during weather conditions that affect detectability (i.e., snow, sleet, or rain; high winds; extreme heat, etc.). - A team of two biologists will cover the entire study area on foot.
+Surveys will focus on those habitats potentially supporting special-status species.
+Survey methods will include both zigzag and linear patterns depending on the survey area and terrain.
+Zigzag patterns cover more ground and work well in larger habitat areas (e.g., mixed conifer forest) while linear patterns work well in narrow habitats (e.g., riparian). - Areas that cannot be safely accessed (or for which permission to enter has not been granted by the owner) will be "surveyed" using binoculars, to the degree possible. - Species will be recorded as present if they are observed, species-specific vocalizations are heard, or if diagnostic field signs are found (e.g., scat, tracks, pellets).
+The following data will be obtained for all observances, as applicable: - GPS location (or map markup) - Notation on type of observation - Photographs of individuals (if possible) or sign - Surrounding habitat and habitat condition - Within CWHR habitats that are identified as providing suitable habitat for special-status wildlife, surveyors will search for and record additional information on any unique habitat features and structures, as follows: - Monarch butterfly: In conjunction with botanical surveys conducted for the TERR 1 - Botanical Resources TSP, botanists will record the following data for each population of the host plant for monarch butterfly (Asclepias species) identified in the study area: - GPS location